Dimitrie Sturdza: Biography

-Born in Iași, Moldavia, and was educated there at the Academia Mihăileană.
-He continued his studies in Germany at Munich, Göttingen, Bonn, and Berlin.
+Born in Miclăuşeni, Moldavia, and educated in Iași at the Academia Mihăileană, he continued his studies in Germany at Munich, Göttingen, Bonn, and Berlin.
 He took part in the political movements of the time.

-Sturdza was private secretary to Prince Alexander John Cuza.
-He afterwards turned against the increasingly unsanctioned rule of Cuza: He became Minister of Public Instruction in 1859, and was one of the most zealous promoters of the overthrow of Cuza.
-In 1866, he joined Ion Brătianu and others in the deposition of Cuza, and the election of Prince Charles of Hohenzollern (later Carol I of Romania).
-He became a member of the Liberal government.
-In the cabinet of Bratianu, 1876–88, he repeatedly held ministerial posts.
+Sturdza was private secretary to Prince Alexandru Ioan Cuza in the early years of his reign.
+During this time he also held a couple of ministerial posts in the Moldavian government (Minister of Cults and Education - 1859, Minister of Public Works - 1861).
+He afterwards turned against the increasingly unsanctioned rule of Cuza, becoming one of the most zealous promoters of his overthrow.
+In 1866, he joined Ion C. Brătianu and others in the deposition of Cuza and the election of Prince Charles of Hohenzollern (later King Carol I of Romania).
+He was a founding member of the National Liberal Party (1875).
+In the cabinets of Brătianu, 1876–88, he repeatedly held ministerial posts.

 In 1892 he was elected leader of the National Liberal Party in succession to Brătianu, and was four times Prime Minister.
-For his last time in office, in 1907, Sturdza was called by King Carol I to handle the crisis created by the peasants' revolt of March.
+During his last term in office, in 1907, Sturdza was called by King Carol I to handle the crisis created by the peasants' revolt of March.

 Although noted for his capacity for work, he was also a nationalist, resentful of "aliens" (in line with the anti-Jewish policies of his party), and supported blocking non-Romanians from a large number of social positions.
 Sturdza was a notorious antisemite, supporting measures such as the expulsion of Romanian Jews, and he was known for his opposition towards the naturalization of the Jews in Romania.
-He is responsible for the exile of Romanian Jewish intellectuals Moses Gaster and Lazăr Şăineanu.
+He was responsible for the exile of Romanian Jewish intellectuals Moses Gaster and Lazăr Şăineanu.
+Nevertheless, he expressed support for the emerging Zionist movement: he supported the organization of the 1881 Focșani Zionist Congress and, in an 1886 interview for New York Herald, he declared that "the idea of a Jewish state is an exceptional idea" and that "the creation of a Jewish state is the only solution for the Jewish Question".